Important Legal Disclaimer

 Floors should be level (use a marble or ball test).
 Sloping shows foundation settling or structural movement.
 Bouncy floors signal undersized joists, damaged supports, or rotted beams.
 Repairs range from $3,000-$30,000 based on cause.

-Red Flag When Buying a House #14: Neighbourhood in Decline
+Red Flag #14: Neighbourhood in Decline

 Some "declining areas" are actually improving.
 The context matters a lot.
 Research long-term trends using council plans and property data to tell declining from pre-growth areas.